townivan/townivan.github.io/_posts/2023-08-10-javascript-event-listeners.md

 The two main reasons (there are others) for avoiding this are:

 1. It restricts you to a single event type for that element.
 In the above example you would only be able to have one 'click' event.
-2. It makes a global event handler which can easily overwrite or be overwritten by later code.
+2. It makes a global event handler which can easily overwrite existing code or be overwritten by later code.

 Better to use .addEventListener